 Texarkana College participates in several need-based grant programs that provide funds that do not have to be repaid.
-Students who wish to apply for any grant or loan must submit a FAFSA.
+Students who wish to apply for any grant or loan must submit a FAFSA or TASFA.
 Proceeds from grants and or loans are intended to provide assistance with tuition & fees, books & supplies, and living expenses.

 Federal Pell Grant

 The Federal Pell Grant program is regulated by the federal government and is an important source of financial assistance for eligible students.
 The amount of the Federal Pell Grant award will vary with the number of financial aid eligible semester hours carried and the financial need demonstrated by the student.
 Students who have demonstrated eligibility and have completed any required verification with the Financial Aid Office may use Federal Pell Grant funds after enrolling.
 Any credit balance due the student will be paid later in the semester in the form of a refund.
 If students are enrolled in courses that do not count toward their degree/certificate, those hours cannot be included in determining their financial aid.

 Federal SEOG is a federally funded program that provides additional grant funding for students receiving Federal Pell Grants.
 Students who have completed the application for financial aid by the priority deadlines and who have a zero EFC will be given first consideration for these funds.
 Funds will be awarded on a first-come, first-served basis to students who have an acceptable SAP status until all monies are exhausted.

 Texas Public Education Grant (TPEG)